-For 2017, the overall Public Safety Awareness Index across various categories for the utility was 69%.
+For 2017 and 2018, the overall Public Safety Awareness Index across various categories for Toronto Hydro was 69%.
 The results remain stable from the previous survey being within the 4% margin of error.

-• Component B - Compliance with Ontario Regulation 22/04
+Component B - Compliance with Ontario Regulation 22/04

-In 2017 and for the fifth consecutive year, the ESA deemed Toronto Hydro to be compliant with the requirements of the Ontario Regulation 22/04 which establishes the requirements for electrical distribution safety related to the design, construction and maintenance of electrical distribution assets owned by the utility.
+In 2018 and for the sixth consecutive year, the ESA deemed Toronto Hydro to be compliant with the requirements of the Ontario Regulation 22/04 which establishes the requirements for electrical distribution safety related to the design, construction and maintenance of electrical distribution assets owned by the utility.
 These results, which successfully met the utility's established target, were achieved through the successful completion of and/or responses to due diligence inspections, public safety concerns, compliance investigations and annual compliance audits.

-• Component C - Serious Electrical Incident Index
+Component C - Serious Electrical Incident Index

 Serious electrical incidents are defined in Ontario Regulation 22/04.
-The OEB measures the number of general public incidents and the ratio of total eligible incidents per kilometre of line comprising a distributor's distribution system.
-In 2017, although surpassing the OEB-determined target for the utility, Toronto Hydro experienced its first general public incident in three years which translates to a rate of 0.035 per 1,000 kilometres of line.
+The OEB measures the number of general public incidents and the ratio of total eligible incidents per kilometer of line comprising a distributor's distribution system.
+In the case of Toronto Hydro, the utility's 2018 ratio was 0.209 incidents per 1,000 km of line, which amounts to a total of six incidents in the course of the year.
+All six incidents involved overhead lines down, of which four were caused by vehicle collisions.